 Nik Bamert

-Systems & ML engineer based in Zurich, Switzerland.
+ML Systems Engineer based in Zurich, Switzerland.

-I care about the boundary where algorithms meet systems constraints; latency, memory, reliability and performance in real-world systems.
+I care about the boundary where algorithms meet systems constraints: latency, memory, reliability and performance in real-world systems.

 Independent — ML Systems Engineer · 2025–present

-Pallon (ETH spin-off) — Production ML & CV Systems · 2020–2025
+Pallon (ETH spin-off) — Software Engineer, ML / CV Systems · 2020–2025

 ETH Zurich, CVG — Research Engineer · 2019–2020